 Registration is the main source of funds after the initial fund-raising activities.
 A.A. conventions do not seem to be right without identification badges.
-See that they are in bold, colourful letters, so they can be read at a glance.
-Try not to subject guests to more than a few minutes' wait in registering for the convention and picking up their badges.
-Organise the registration so the process will flow smoothly and quickly.
+See that they are in bold,

 Pre-registration should be encouraged, especially for local members, this will speed up the registration process as well as eliminate holding large amounts of cash over the holiday weekend.
 Pre-registration is normally at a discounted price.